 The workers' compensation system assumes that you are an employee and not an independent contractor.
 Your employer has to prove that you are an independent contractor to deny you workers' compensation benefits in the event of an injury.8

 It is important to understand the difference between an independent contractor and employee for California workers' compensation.

 To prove this one way or the other, there are multiple factors that will be reviewed.
 The most important factor is whether the employer has control over the employee as far as the work that is done and how it is done.9 10

 Even if you have an agreement that says you are an independent contractor, it does not mean it is correct.
 You can still claim that you are an employee and you may still be entitled to workers' compensation benefits.11

 If you are listed as an eligible person under Lab.
 Code section 4850(b), you can receive one year of full pay instead of temporary disability benefits.12

 Additionally, certain employees who have a hernia, heart disease, or pneumonia get a presumption that the injury was caused by work.13 Firefighters who are exposed to carcinogens and develop cancer also get a presumption that the cancer was caused by work.14

-There are other special presumptions for certain kinds of public employees.15
+There are other special presumptions and special benefits for certain kinds of public employees.15

 All the rights and remedies of the labor code also apply to undocumented injured workers.16 17 However, it may be illegal for an employer to return someone to work knowing that they are undocumented.18